 At the time this factsheet was written, different court cases (Quinones v.
 Univ. of Puerto Rico and Salley v.
 Circuit City Stores, Inc.) defined “current use” as anywhere between five weeks to three months.

-In medication-assisted treatment (MAT) program, a person is legally prescribed medication such as Suboxone, Methadone, or Vivitrol to treat their addiction, along with counseling if it is available.
-A person in MAT who no longer engages in the illegal use of drugs is a person with a disability and is protected by the ADA.
+A person who has a legally prescribed medication to treat their substance use disorder (such as Suboxone, Methadone, or Vivitrol etc.), and is no longer engaging in the illegal use of drugs is a person with a disability and is protected by the ADA.

 Social Service Programs

-Scenario: Lilian stopped using heroin two years ago when she began MAT, including Methadone treatments, which she is still taking.
+Scenario: Lilian stopped using heroin two years ago when she began using medication to treat her substance use disorder, including Methadone treatments, which she is still taking.
 She also regularly sees a counselor.
 Lillian’s mother, Jane believes Methadone is the same as heroin and calls child protective services (CPS) to have Lillian’s two children removed from the home.
 When the CPS worker interviews Lillian about her mother’s complaint, Lillian tells him she takes Methadone as part of her recovery and shows the worker documentation to prove it.
 The CPS worker isn’t sure that Methadone is a treatment drug and tells Lillian that he still plans to remove her children and give custody to Jane.